 Performs housekeeping duties, to include parts storage, equipment storage, building and grounds.

-Maintains all equipment records, to include repairs, usage, preventative maintenance.
+Maintains all equipment records, to include repairs, usage, and preventative maintenance.

 A. TRAINING AND EXPERIENCE

-High school diploma, GED, vocational training or other certificate of competency supplemented by three years of work experience in a wide variety of turf maintenance equipment repair jobs, or an equivalent combination of training and experience.
+High school diploma or GED, supplemented by three years of work experience in turf maintenance or equipment repair jobs.
 Requires State of Florida driver’s license.
 Applicants who possess a valid out of state driver’s license must obtain the Florida driver’s license within 10 days of employment.